 9. They do not value their own time

 It is very important for an entrepreneur to guard the amount of time that they give out.
-Wasting time is opportunity for your competition to gain an advantage over you.
+Wasting time is an opportunity for your competition to gain an advantage over you.
 This is why it is very important for you to focus your time on constantly improving your business.
 You must be strict with your time if you want your business to be successful.
 This is to not say you cannot have a personal and social life.
 But, if you want your personal life to be great, then you need to dedicate the majority of your time to creating a successful business that enables a successful lifestyle.

-10. They make competition personal
+10. They make the competition personal

 When you make the competition personal, you try to completely destroy the competition by any means possible.
-Yes, in business you are supposed to compete for market position, but that does not mean you take drastic measures in order to win.
-Trying to destroy the life of your competitors means that you are obsessing over the wrong thing, instead of being focused on having the best business.
+Yes, in business, you are supposed to compete for market position, but that does not mean you take drastic measures in order to win.
+Trying to destroy the life of your competitors means that you are obsessing over the wrong thing instead of being focused on having the best business.

 11. They do not ask insightful questions